Home

 Aniin!
 She:kon!
 Bonjour!
 Welcome!

-More generally, I’m interested in the question “what’s missing?”
-That is, I’m interested in the ways that our dominant theories, models, research questions, methods, measurements, systems, and policies — in general, our ways of knowing — can exclude or obscure parts of the world, and how we can better respond to these gaps and absences.
+My research explores the question “what’s missing?” broadly construed.
+More narrowly, I’m interested in the ways that our dominant theories, models, research questions, methods, measurements, systems, and policies – in general, our ways of knowing – can exclude or obscure parts of the world, and how we should respond to the resulting gaps, silences, disappearances, and absences.
+I ask these questions primarily in the spaces of health and healthcare, with a focus on queer, disabled, and/or trans communities.
+Some further information is available on my research page.